 Duty to Report

 As a real estate licensee, you have a crucial role to play in ensuring that the public interest is protected in real estate transactions.
-Whenever a licensee believes that consumers are at risk from another licensee’s actions, he or she has a duty to report the conduct to their managing broker, who can bring it to the attention of the Real Estate Council.
+Whenever you believe that consumers are at risk from another licensee’s actions, you have a duty to promptly report the conduct to your managing broker, who can bring it to the attention of RECBC.

 This FAQ is designed to assist you in determining the action you should take in situations where you feel another licensee’s conduct should be reported.

 Licensees have a legislated duty to report potential misconduct.